 1. Short tail

 These are search terms that usually contain one or two words.
 Short tail keywords are also known as head terms.
 These keywords have a high search volume and high competition, but a lower conversion rate.
 Head terms can generate a good amount of organic traffic to your site, but it will take a lot of time and effort before your site can rank for these keywords.
-If you have an established website with high authority, you can target these kind of keywords.
+If you have an established website with high authority (also known as domain authority), you can target these kind of keywords.

 Examples of short tail keywords: